 This is stuff of life barely easier to take onscreen than off.
 Everyone gets gulp of loss at romance and who likes ruminating over it?
 We want role models to succeed where we fail, or so I assume that’s the case, now as in 1936, but was it, is it?
 Again, I may be underestimating my forebears as well as ones who’d watch today.
 Maybe they/we saw satisfaction in such stalwart as Flynn utterly defeated by an affair of the heart.
 If even Errol can lose at love, shouldn’t that be balm to the rest of us?
 The Charge of the Light Brigade may be read as masterful meditation upon what is so often the hopelessness of love, and no, I’m not being flip or sarcastic.
 What makes a classic seldom lies upon its surface.
 Charge opens with Major Geoffrey Vickers (Flynn) leading troops plus a visiting diplomat to the palace of Surat Khan, an enemy to Her Majesty till now disguised as a friend.
 Vickers handles delicate maneuvers with elan, him a man of no visible weakness.
 His brother meanwhile at Chukoti meets furtively with Elsa Campbell (DeHavilland), daughter of the fort commandant, the two declaring love for one another.
 Captain Perry Vickers (Knowles) is weak and hasn’t combat experience like his brother, being “a mere diplomat of sorts” as described by Elsa’s father.
 That she would prefer him to Geoffrey is like Scarlett choosing Ashley over Rhett, a thing that bothered me plenty where watching GWTW for ninth, tenth, times in 60/70’s theatres.
 Olivia DeHavilland plays her end with such conviction as to make us know Elsa means it and will not be persuaded otherwise, whatever Geoffrey says or does once apprised.
 Here is his sadness writ large, for we know she is what he desires over glory, promotion, whatever achievement in the field, emotion Flynn conveys beautifully in what was only his second starring part in American films.
 I’m regularly astonished by what an assured player he became upon limited screen experience.
 Argument toward Errol Flynn as among the Classic Era’s finest actors advances farthest here.

 Perry seeks to confess his love theft but is put off by his brother’s eagerness to embrace Elsa who he presumes will wed him.
-Geoff declaring ardency to her shut door is Hollywood romance in reverse gear, us and Elsa in the know, Geoffrey the fool any men or woman dreads to be where a partner won’t play your hand or her/his by telling the hurtful truth.
+Geoff declaring ardency to her shut door is Hollywood romance in reverse gear, us and Elsa in the know, Geoffrey the fool men or woman dread to be where a partner won’t tell the hurtful truth.
 Geoffrey has larger issues in any case, having saved Sarat Khan from a leaping leopard, latter assuring him that “my debt will be eternal.”
 Perry finally spills facts of love and the brothers quarrel, Geoff having lost his temper and calling Perry a liar.
 Being the last to know undermines confidence and authority as embodied in Geoff.
 Even Elsa’s father (Donald Crisp) is wise thanks to her porch embrace with Perry the older man interrupts at a dance reception for the Khan.
 “You deserve a good thrashing,” he tells Perry, and we are inclined to agree.
 Dad advises Elsa that she “cannot wantonly hurt” Geoffrey, thereby assuring she’ll extend the subterfuge and endure unwanted affection when Geoffrey visits the next day.
 It is one thing when Olivia DeHavilland is soured on a Flynn character and fiercely resists his advance, as in much of Captain Blood and later Dodge City.
 This is expected combat on mutual ways to romantic union, but The Charge of the Light Brigade holds out no hope that this couple will unite, and it bothers us (at least me) to see her so ill at ease and him so clueless.
 These are “love” scenes uncomfortably like what too many enact in real life, and I wonder if then/now viewers recognize themselves in similar plight.
 It was one thing for Bogart to forfeit Bergman for the greater good in Casablanca.
 She after all had a husband, the war was on, and Bogie/Bogey will probably get more excitement diving into the scrap with Claude Rains.
 Besides, he’s had the goodies, recently as the night before, so no wondering for rest of his days what that would have been like.
 For Flynn/Geoffrey, there are none such consolations.
 He’s left behind simply because Olivia/Elsa does not love him, prefers his weakling brother, and that's that.
 Harsh medicine for Errol and us.

 Senior officers who support Geoffrey triangulate to separate the lovers, Perry dispatched one place, Elsa another.
 Meanwhile the frontier is seething, and Chukoti succumbs to cruel onslaught by Sarat Khan, his massacre complete but for Geoffrey to whom Khan squares his debt of gratitude.
 Geoffrey saves Elsa’s life in the melee, but she’ll still not come round to realizing he is the better man.
 Perry meanwhile remains sullen at safety’s remove and will not accept his brother’s apology for sounding off, “We’re not friends so why pretend we are?” pouts he.
 Geoffrey resigns finally to being odd man out, and he and Elsa share a touching farewell, a scene splendidly enacted by Flynn and DeHavilland.
 She tells him he is “the finest man I ever knew,” variant on “you’re such a nice guy, but …” or “It’s not you, it’s me.”
 There is nothing left for Geoff but supreme sacrifice and ignoring written orders so he can avenge the outrage at Chukoti, final act of a man who otherwise has nothing left to live for.
 We are meant to embrace his falsifying a commanding officer’s signature and leading 600 men to their shared fate.
 None of this is history of course but for fact a charge did take place, and 600 or thereabout souls died in the doing.
 The Charge of the Light Brigade stands for the screen’s oldest proposition that all conflict must be personalized ... wars, nations, and populace of secondary concern.
 Imagine if Elsa had come to her senses and chosen Geoffrey.
 600 lives might have been saved.
 As it is, only Geoffrey’s despair and anxiety to get even need be considered, loss of his true love eased by mass killing of the opposition and total loss of his own regiment.
 Their fall might mitigate his own, at least in the minds of viewership unaccustomed to Flynn or personas of his stature being handed rejection slips by their leading lady.